 Compositions

-Kandinsky considered compositions as main declarations of his artistic ideas.
-They have a number of characteristics expressing this monumentality: impressively large size, conscious planning of composition and transcendence of presentation expressed by development of an abstract image.
-Just as symphonies are milestones in the career of a composer, the compositions of Kandinsky represent the culmination of his artistic vision at every moment of his creative career.
+Kandinsky considered his Compositions as main statements of his artistic ideas.
+They have a number of characteristics expressing this monumentality: impressively large size, conscious planning of composition, and a transcendent quality achieved through the development of an abstract image.
+Just as symphonies are milestones in the career of a composer, Kandinsky's compositions represent the culmination of his artistic vision at every moment of his creative career.

 "From the very outset," the artist wrote, "that one word "composition" sounded to me like a prayer."
-The first composition dates from 1910, the last one from 1939.
-Thus, the Compositions are a common thread running through all the work of Kandinsky, from his first steps on the way to abstraction to the last "biomorphic" Paris period.
-Unfortunately, the first three compositions were destroyed during the Second World War, and only their photos survived.
+The first composition dates to 1910, the last one to 1939.
+Thus, the Compositions are a common thread running through the entirety of Kandinsky's oeuvre, from his first steps toward abstraction to the last "biomorphic" Paris period.
+Unfortunately, the first three compositions were destroyed during the Second World War, and only their photographs survived.

 Wassily Kandinsky.
 Composition IV, 1911